Basic Economic Concepts

 • Business cycle order: Trough (bottom) to Expansion to Peak to Contraction.
 At the peak, GDP is still positive, just growing slower; contraction starts after it.

-• Monetary policy = the Federal Reserve Board (the Fed) via money supply and interest rates.
+• Monetary policy = the Federal Reserve Board (the Fed) via open market operations, administered rates (including the discount rate), the discount window, and reserve requirements.
 Fiscal policy = Congress and the President via spending and taxation.
 The Fed has nothing to do with fiscal policy.

-• Open market operations (OMOs) are the most-used Fed tool; the discount rate is the only rate the Fed directly controls; the federal funds rate is what banks charge each other.
+• Open market operations (OMOs) are the most-used Fed tool; the Fed directly sets multiple administered rates (the discount rate is not the only one); the federal funds rate is what banks charge each other, and the Fed only targets it.

 • A budget deficit = expansionary fiscal policy; a surplus = contractionary.